 We spend the majority of the night in Light sleep.
-Light sleep is similar to being awake in that we can talk, move, and regulate our body temperature while we are in Light sleep.
-We also dream, but our dreams in Light sleep aren’t the fully formed stories that we usually characterize as dreams.
-Instead, our Light sleep dreams are flashes of memories or images that usually don’t form any coherent narrative.
+Most wearable algorithms like SleepSpace on the Apple Watch, Oura Ring, and Fitbit combined two stages of sleep to determine light sleep, known as N1 and N2 sleep.
+Light sleep has more similarities to being awake than the other stages, especially N1 light sleep, in that we can talk, move, and regulate our body temperature while we are in light sleep.
+A common misconception is that we don’t dream in this stage, but we actually have flashes of dreams.
+But the dreams in light sleep aren’t the fully formed stories that we usually characterize as dreams.
+Instead, our .ight sleep dreams are flashes of memories or images that usually don’t form any coherent narrative.

-Light Sleep is the closest sleep stage to being awake, and we are most easily awoken during this stage.
-If woken during Light sleep, you might not even have noticed that you were asleep.
-It is ideal to wake up during Light sleep, as you will be able to wake up much more easily and feel more alert than waking up in either of the other sleep stages.
+It makes sense that since light sleep is the closest sleep stage to being awake, we are most easily awoken during this stage.
+If woken during light sleep, you might not even have noticed that you were asleep.
+If you wake up for less than 5 minutes, you also may not remember that you woke up at all during this stage.
+It is ideal to wake up during light sleep, especially N1 light sleep, as you will be able to wake up much more easily and feel more alert than waking up in either of the other sleep stages.

 Deep sleep is the most restorative stage in the sleep cycle.
 In this stage, our brainwaves become dramatically longer, and our daily experiences are turned into long-term memory.
 Deep sleep is vital to feeling rejuvenated and learning effectively; without deep sleep, it is difficult to effectively learn and process information.
 Deep sleep is vital, but it can be difficult to achieve.